 The Henrico County Bar Association continues to partner with the Hunton Williams' Church Hill office in placing no-fault divorce cases and landlord tenant disputes.
-If you are interested in volunteering for one of these cases, please contact our pro bono coordinator, Simone Williams.
+If you are interested in volunteering for one of these cases, please contact our pro bono coordinator, Lisa Way Piper.

 The Henrico County Bar Association Court Docent Program introduces eighth grade students to the legal system and the practice of law by giving them an opportunity to observe hearings, meet judges from the Henrico County Circuit Court and the Juvenile & Domestic Relations District Court, and tour the Henrico Courts, Jail, and Juvenile Detention Center.
 The Henrico County Bar Association is looking for volunteers willing to set aside one morning a school year to facilitate the students’ visit.
 Please contact Susan Parrish to volunteer or get more information.